toddjordan/guides/source/testing/testing-components.md

 ### Testing Actions

-Components starting in Ember 2 utilize closure actions, which allows the component to directly invoke functions provided by components higher up in then tree.
+Components starting in Ember 2 utilize closure actions, which allow the component to directly invoke functions provided by components higher up in then tree.

-For example, imagine you have a comment form component that invokes a `submit` action when the form is submitted, passing along the form's data:
+For example, imagine you have a comment form component that invokes a `submitComment` action when the form is submitted, passing along the form's data:

 > You can follow along by generating your own component with `ember generate
 > component comment-form --pod`.